 The American cockroach is known by many names—water bug or palmetto bug— as well as many unprintable expletives.
 It is the largest of the house-infesting cockroaches, measuring up to 2 1⁄8 inches long with fully developed reddish-brown wings.
 Despite its name, the American cockroach is not native to North America and was probably introduced via ships from Africa.
 It is currently found throughout the United States and is second only to the German cockroach in abundance.
 Adults can live up to one year and an adult female will produce an average of 150 young in her lifetime.

 American Cockroach Habitat

-Like most roaches, the American cockroach can bite.
-However, they very rarely do so.
+American cockroaches have the ability to bite, although they rarely do.
 These cockroaches are considered dangerous pests because they breed and feed in unsanitary areas close to humans, such as garbage storage, sewage systems, and septic tanks.
 American cockroaches have a characteristic odor when present and can contaminate human foods and surfaces with their feces and body parts.
-Foraging cockroaches can also be vectors of diseases, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
-Because of the possible contamination and germs they can bring, it’s important to contact a local cockroach control expert for help getting rid of them in your property.
+Foraging cockroaches can also be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
+If you suspect an American cockroach infestation, contact a professional cockroach exterminator.

 Need help with American cockroaches?